Twentysix26/Red-Docs/red/red_commands.md

 title: Red's commands
 sidebar: red_sidebar
 permalink: /red_commands/
-description: A (outdated) list of commands for Red
+description: A (somewhat up to date) list of commands for Red
 ---

 Red is now modular and uses commands + subcommands~